 Adding a countdown timer to your emails (and on your site!) prompts people to act fast before your offer expires.
 That’s because it activates the scarcity heuristic: if something is rare, it must be valuable.

 Some brands extend their sales throughout the holiday season, which can cause people to procrastinate and browse around for other deals.
 And you don't want that to happen to you on Black Friday and Cyber Monday.

 Check out this countdown timer from Glossier:

-If you add a countdown clock to your email, keep these three tips in mind:
+If you add a countdown timer to your email, keep these 5 tips in mind:

 - Be honest about the timeline.
 If you say your offer expires in 24 hours, but the deal is still there three days later, that erodes trust with your audience.

 - Use an animated GIF that shows the final hours ticking down so that the customer sees movement and knows they need to act quickly.

 - Keep your offer clear and simple.
 Don’t force your audience to read more than they need to.

 - Put your call to action (CTA) near the timer to reinforce the urgency.

 - Use FOMO and show them what they’ll miss out on if they don’t make a last-minute purchase.
 Display product photos to get the reader’s attention.